drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 The configuration files support:

-* All command-line arguments except the `--help` and `--config` arguments.
+* All command&#8209;line arguments except the `--help` and `--config` arguments.
 * Additional configuration options for some output modes.

-If you specify an option in more than one way, command-line arguments override the configuration file keys.
+If you specify an option in more than one way, command&#8209;line arguments override the configuration file keys.

 You must format configuration files in valid JSON Schema format.